codelif/pawbar/README.md

 By default the bar is configured with only a clock and a battery.
 You can add modules by editing `$HOME/.config/pawbar/pawbar.yaml`.

-It has 13 modules :
+It has 16 modules (all customisable upto a certain extent,for now):
+ - `backlight`: A screen brightness indicator (interactable)
+ - `battery`: A battery module with dynamic icons and colors
+ - `bluetooth`: A simple bluetooth conenction indicator (for now, without interactive menu)
  - `clock`: A simple date-time module (format changable on click)
- - `wifi`: A simple wifi conenction indicator (for now, without interactive menu)
- - `bluetooth`: A simple bluetooth conenction indicator (for now, without interactive menu)
- - `battery`: A battery module with dynamic icons and colors
- - `backlight`: A screen brightness indicator (interactable)
- - `volume`: A Volume level indicator (interactable)
- - `ram`: RAM usage (format changable on click)
  - `cpu`: CPU usage
+ - `custom`: perform custom tasks, e.g. running at script, opening an app etc.
  - `disk`: Disk usage (format changable on click)
+ - `idleInhibitor`: toggle screen off/lock actions as allowed/inhibited.
  - `locale`: Current locale
+ - `mpris`: mpris player, with play/pause (interactable),artist,title.
+ - `ram`: RAM usage (format changable on click)
+ - `title`: A window class & title display ((hyprland/i3/sway)
+ - `tray`: tray using nm-applet (with menu)
+ - `volume`: A Volume level indicator (interactable)
+ - `wifi`: A simple wifi conenction indicator (without menu, interatable on clicks)
  - `ws`: A dynamic workspace switcher (hyprland/i3/sway) with (with mouse events) (change workspace on click)
- - `title`: A window class & title display ((hyprland/i3/sway)

  - `space`: A single space
  - `sep`: A full height vertical bar and a space on either side